wimvanderbauwhede/RefactorF4Acc/README.md

         Failed : 0
         Skipped: 8

-        real	0m22.753s
+        real	0m35.434s
-        user	0m14.143s
+        user	0m24.426s
-        sys	0m5.500s
+        sys	0m7.029s

         # Running the refactored test suite:
-        PASSED: 2726
+        PASSED: 2734
-        FAILED: 3
+        FAILED: 4
         REQUIRE INSPECTION: 161
-        TOTAL: 2890
+        TOTAL: 2899

 ### To run the Fortran to parallel OpenCL test

-This an example of automatic parallelisation and GPU-acceleration of legacy code.
+The test `tests/ShallowWater2D` is an example of automatic parallelisation and GPU-acceleration of legacy code.
 It is the 2-D Shallow Water example from the book "Ocean Modelling for Beginners: Using Open-Source Software" by Jochen Kämpf.
 The code is effectively Fortran-77 except that it uses Fortran-90 style modules.

 As explained above, to run this test you need to install the [AutoParallel-Fortran](https://github.com/wimvanderbauwhede/AutoParallel-Fortran) compiler and the [OclWrapper Fortran OpenCL API](https://github.com/wimvanderbauwhede/OpenCLIntegration), as well as [scons](http://scons.org/), a Python-based build system.